(Last Updated on : 08/06/2017)

 Photography as a career in India

+.
+It is an artistic means of appearance where the camera is replacing the pen or the paintbrush.
 As a career in photography, India's educational future looks exceedingly promising.
 Already looked at as an esteemed option after completing one's basic schooling, an individual with that extra edge and passion to move to the top, is sure to become a promising and famed photographer.
 The rewards at the end of the tunnel are worth a wait.

-Famous Indian Photographic Studios
+Indian Photographic Studios

-Awards in Indian Photography
+Awards in Photography